spirosmaggioros/information_systems/README.md

 ## CLI

 We also implemented a CLI so you don't have to write code every time you need to train, perform inference or even perform simple analysis.
-You can perform **information_systems --help** for more information, but we will list some examples below:
+You can do **information_systems --help** for more information, but we will list some examples below:

 ### Train a model:
 ```bash